sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/student-associations/sasa.md

 # Sapienza Aerospace Student Association

-**SASA - Sapienza Aerospace Student Association** is founded in 2012 as a _Student Branch_ of the _AIAA - American Institute of Aeronautics and Astronautics_ (the first in Italy) later becoming a Cultural Association and Student Association at **La Sapienza University of Rome**.
+**SASA - Sapienza Aerospace Student Association** was founded in 2012 as a _Student Branch_ of the _AIAA - American Institute of Aeronautics and Astronautics_ (the first in Italy) later becoming a Cultural Association and Student Association at **Sapienza University of Rome**.

 According to its statute, SASA is a free association of people managed and operated on a voluntary, apolitical, nonpartisan and non-profit basis, and was established with the purpose of **promoting aerospace culture**, and in particular: